sstein93/R_package_workshop/02_R_package_basics.md

 The `person()` required inputs are:

 -   The name, specified by the first two arguments, `given` and `family`

 -   The `email` address, which is only an absolute requirement for the maintainer.

 -   One or more three letter codes specifying the `role`.
 These are the most important roles to know about:

     -   `cre`: the creator or maintainer, the person you should bother if you have problems.
-Despite being short for \"creator\", this is the correct role to use for the current maintainer, even if they are not the initial creator of the package.
+Despite being short for "creator", this is the correct role to use for the current maintainer, even if they are not the initial creator of the package.

     -   `aut`: authors